 And lately?
 I’ve been learning the hard lesson of taking action and sticking to it.
 It took a while before I started to realize that it’s all been there hanging in the air in front of me.
 That’s how thick I can get, but finally, I get it.
 You can get started.
 You can get excited getting started.
 There’s little challenge in that.
 But afterwards, you have to learn to get excited to keep going.

 Because whatever outcome you want to happen, you don’t know when it’s gonna happen.
 You don’t even know how it’s gonna happen.
-You can plot and plan and build the perfect strategy for years, but if you’re not gonna follow that plan, nothing’s gonna happen.
+You can plot and plan and build the perfect strategy for years, but if you’re not gonna do something, nothing’s gonna happen.

 What’s more, you can plot and plan and build the perfect strategy for years, but once you start diving into the thick of things, you’ll find that all that plotting and planning and strategizing still isn’t any match for the real action that’s gonna take place.
 That is, if you’re bent on following your heart, not the straightforward path you thought you were gonna take.
 And if you read my posts, I know you choose to follow your heart.